Invise/typespot/README.md

 }
 ```

-It also exports the full definitions:
+For convienience it also exports the full property definitions:
 ```ts
 export const CompanyProperties = [
     {